AT&T misses revenue estimates as coronavirus weighs on business

 The company reported total revenue of $42.8 billion, missing Wall Street expectations of $44.2 billion, according to Refinitiv data.

-Excluding items, AT&T reported earnings per share of 84 cents, missing analysts estimates of 85 cents, according to Refinitiv.

-Reporting by Supantha Mukherjee in Bengaluru and Arriana McLymore in Raleigh, North Carolina; Editing by Kenneth Li, Saumyadeb Chakrabarty and Bernadette Baum
+Excluding items, AT&T earned 84 cents per share.
+(Reporting by Supantha Mukherjee in Bengaluru and Arriana McLymore in Raleigh, North Carolina; Editing by Kenneth Li and Saumyadeb Chakrabarty)